BUSINESS SALE AGREEMENT

 The Buyer shall: (a) pay the Purchase Price (or the balance thereof) in immediately available cleared funds; and (b) deliver the duly executed counterparts of all completion documents.

-IP transfer: The Seller shall execute all necessary assignments to vest all intellectual property rights used in the Business in the Buyer, including trade mark assignments in Form TM16 and, where relevant, patent assignments under s.30 Patents Act 1977 and copyright assignments under s.90 CDPA 1988.
+IP transfer: The Seller shall execute all necessary assignments to vest all intellectual property rights used in the Business in the Buyer, including trade mark assignments in Form TM16, domain name transfer instructions, copyright assignments under s.90 CDPA 1988 and, where relevant, patent assignments under s.30 Patents Act 1977.
+The Seller shall do all such further acts and execute all such further documents as the Buyer may reasonably require to perfect the Buyer's title to the IP.

 Contracts: The Seller shall use all reasonable endeavours to obtain, on or before Completion, the consent of all counterparties to any customer and supplier contracts requiring such consent for novation or assignment.
-Pending such consent, the Seller shall hold the benefit of any non-transferring contract on trust for the Buyer and shall account to the Buyer for all sums received.
+Pending such consent, the Seller shall hold the benefit of any non-transferring contract on trust for the Buyer and shall account to the Buyer for all sums received, and the Buyer shall (on a back-to-back basis) discharge the corresponding obligations as sub-contractor to the Seller.

-Property: In relation to the Business premises, the Seller shall procure the assignment of the existing lease of the business premises to the Buyer, subject to any required landlord consent under the Landlord and Tenant Act 1988.
+Property: In relation to the Business premises, the Seller shall procure the assignment of the existing lease of the business premises to the Buyer, subject to any required landlord consent under section 1 of the Landlord and Tenant Act 1988 (which consent shall not be unreasonably withheld).

 8.